 Insider Info: The Foundation spent seven years in front of various commissions and Congress before permission was given for the memorial.
 In 1993, almost a decade after she’d started, Carlson Evans attended the unveiling of the Vietnam Women’s Memorial.

 Where else can you find Belgian waffles, small-batch cheeses, a rum distiller and an Angelika pop-up cinema all under one roof?
 Union Market is a one-stop shop for dining and entertainment, not to mention a great place to buy gifts.
 The market, housed in a beautifully renovated warehouse, opened its doors in 2012 and quickly became a hip destination for foodies.

 Insider Info: There’s a slew of woman-helmed businesses to check out at Union Market.
-When you’re done eating, stop by Salt & Sundry or Little Leaf to browse Amanda McClements’ carefully curated collection of home goods, plants and paper products.
+When you’re done eating, stop by Salt & Sundry to browse Amanda McClements’ carefully curated collection of home goods, plants and paper products.
 Read our interview with Amanda McClements on Salt & Sundry and the NoMa neighborhood.

 Overlooking Rock Creek Park, the sprawling Hillwood Estate, Museum & Gardens offers a pastoral respite from the fast-paced hubbub of the city.
 Built in the 1950s by businesswoman and socialite Marjorie Merriweather Post, owner of General Foods, the property features 13 acres of stunning formal gardens and a museum.

 The Scene: You’ll be taken around the world and back when you check out the full grounds and explore all of the “outdoor rooms.”
 Stroll through Japanese- and European-style gardens, cutting flower gardens and wooded footpaths.
 While you’re at it, admire the colorfully trimmed wooden Russian cottage and an orchid-laden greenhouse.